-It should come as no surprise that the AH-64 Attack Helicopter Repairer is primarily responsible for repairing the Army's AH-64 attack helicopters Also known as "Apache" helicopters, these machines have been a vital part of the Army's combat missions since their introduction in 1986.
+As an attack helicopter repairer (MOS-15R) the soldier will be working on keeping the Army's elite Apache AH-64 attack helicopters in top working order.
+These machines have been a vital part of the Army's combat missions since their introduction in 1986.

-This job, which is categorized as military occupational specialty (MOS) 15R, is a good fit for mechanically-inclined soldiers who want to learn all there is to know about the Apache and how it functions.
+This job—military occupational specialty 15R—is a good fit for mechanically-inclined soldiers who want to learn all there is to know about the Apache and how it functions.

 Background of the Apache Helicopter

-First introduced in 1975 by manufacturer Hughes Helicopters (which was later acquired by McDonnell Douglas), Boeing has built the Apache helicopter for the Army since 1997.
-It was first used in combat in 1989 during the U.S. invasion of Panama and saw heavy use during Operation Desert Storm.
+First introduced in 1975 by manufacturer Hughes Helicopters—which was later acquired by McDonnell Douglas—Boeing has built the Apache helicopter for the Army since 1997.
+It was first used in combat in 1989 during the U.S. invasion of Panama and saw heavy use during Operation Desert Storm in the 1990s.

 In addition to the U.S. Army, the Apache has been used by other countries around the world in combat operations, including Israel, the U.K., Saudi Arabia, Egypt, and the Netherlands.